How to Make a Grab & Go Bag and What's Included

 - age-appropriate vitamins

-- comfort items such as stuffed animal, books, toys, favorite baby blanket
+- comfort items such as stuffed animals, books, toys, favorite baby blanket

 - lollipops